 The season of skulking through the dark nightclubs and dirty bars of Berlin is over, guys!
 It’s time to go outside and enjoy the sun.
 Well, we might not have a very long and intense summer here in Berlin (sadly).
 But those golden days that we get, we like to use as much as we can.
 And where do we like to go?
 Every where we can have a drink without a roof over a head.
 Preferably something with a view, or inside the green, or at the water.
 Well, luckily we have plenty of places in Berlin that fulfill these criteria and we’ve selected 10 of our favorite ones including some old classics and some brand new hotspots.
 Enjoy our list of awesome outdoor locations!

-Wedding can be seen as the Northern counterpart to the hip district of Neukölln, with it’s numerous cafés, bars, clubs and meeting points.
-Less gentrified than some other districts, Wedding attracts a more mature, eccentric and mixed crowd, and houses many attractions to accommodate.
+Neighboring districts Wedding and Gesundbrunnen can be seen as the Northern counterpart to the hip district of Neukölln, with it’s numerous cafés, bars, clubs and meeting points.
+Less gentrified than some other districts, these neighborhoods attract a more mature, eccentric and mixed crowd, and houses many attractions to accommodate.
 We’ve scouted out some interesting places to check out, whether you’re in the mood for a weekend of partying or just taking a stroll through the park.
-Click on to see the places loved by locals, and venture into some the coolest places in Wedding.
+Click on to see the places loved by locals, and venture into some the coolest places in Wedding and Gesundbrunnen.

 photo: Maxime Ballesteros